Call us today. (503) 925-8428 info@onsite-drug-testing.com

 Benefits Of Oral Fluid Testing

-• Simple 5-minute collection, just swab, snap, and seal.
-No extra collection devices are needed.
+• Simple 5-minute collection: swab, snap, and seal; no extra collection devices needed.